-- Hiding behind “causes” – They might run a charity or social enterprise project that appears to stand for something, but they only really do it because it gives them power over others, admiration, good PR, or good pay.
+- Hiding behind “causes” – They might run a charity or social enterprise project that appears to stand for something, but they only really do it because it gives them power over others, admiration, good PR, or good pay (common with workaholic narcissists).
 It’s self serving.

 - Fake friendships – May appear to hold the same values as you in a “friendship”, but only if it remains within the context of a constant back and forth mutual validation and attention process, where they get the supply they need (more on this in the next section).
 Could also be seen as the intense mirroring that is often part of the Idealize phase of the Idealize-Devalue-Discard cycle.

 - Media figures – Again may appear to stand for something, perhaps even getting in powerful people’s faces and challenging them sometimes, but only because it keeps them the center of attention.
 Think of Piers Morgan and the like.